timonjagi/furniture-store/README.md

 # Furniture Store E-commerce Template

-A modern e-commerce storefront built with Next.js, integrated with Shopify for product management, and styled with Tailwind CSS and Tamagui.
-This template provides a robust foundation for building a high-performance online furniture store.
+A minimal, high-performance eCommerce frontend fully integrated with Shopify.

+It packs:
+• Fast-loading pages optimized for conversion
+• Seamless Shopify integration for live product data
+• Clean, minimal design focused on the essentials
+• Built-in cart and checkout flow
+• Easy to customize and extend for your brand
+• Drop it in, connect your store, and start selling with style and speed.

 ## Features